aemonge/aemonge/cheatsheet.md

 > Remember to clear your gradients, before staring to train your network with `optimizer.zero_grad()`

 #### Save your trained model

-> Make sure the architecture of the saved are respected, aka the matrix definition.
+> Make sure the architecture of the saved respect, aka the matrix definition.

 ```python
 torch.save(model.state_dict(), 'checkpoint.pth')
 model.load_state_dict(torch.load('checkpoint.pth'))